temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 The `ComposeGreeting` Activity Definition also accepts a `Context` .
 This parameter is optional for Activity Definitions, but it's recommended because you may need it for other Go SDK features as your application evolves.

-Your Activity Definition can accept input parameters.
+Your [Activity Definition](https://docs.temporal.io/activities#activity-definition) can accept input parameters just like Workflow Definitions.
 Review the [Activity parameters](https://docs.temporal.io/application-development/foundations?lang=go#activity-parameters) section of the Temporal documentation for more details, as there are some limitations you'll want to be aware of when running more complex applications.

 The logic within the `ComposeGreeting` function creates the string and returns the greeting, along with `nil` for the error.
 In a more complex case, you can return an error from your Activity and then configure your Workflow to handle the error.

 You've completed the logic for the application; you have a Workflow and an Activity defined.
 Before moving on, you'll write a unit test for your Workflow.

 ## ![](/img/icons/check.png) Add a unit test